TMUniversal/Emoji-Stealer/README.md

 - You may then start with `npm start` or, if you have pm2 installed: `pm2 start pm2-start.json`
 - Alternatively: Run `npm run cs` to build and then start.

-`npm run startmon` will launch the bot in monitor mode, i.e. it will reload anytime you save a file.
+`npm run startmon` will launch the bot in monitor mode, i.e. it will reload anytime you save a file (unfit for production environments).

 # Using the bot